 Established and endowed by Shari Basser Potter and Len Potter, the Basser Global Prize honors and provides $100,000 in support to a visionary scientist conducting innovative BRCA1/2-related research that has resulted in improvements in clinical care.
 The annual winner is selected from a pool of researchers worldwide and presents the keynote address at the Basser Scientific Symposium.

-The Basser Center holds a monthly seminar series presented by local scientists, as well as occasional international guests, on a wide range of BRCA1/2-related topics.
+The Basser Center holds a monthly seminar series presented by Penn investigators, as well as occasional speakers from other institutions, on a wide range of BRCA1/2-related topics.
 Held at noon on the first Friday of the month in the Smilow Translational Research Center, these seminars explore everything from advances in basic science to screening and treatment methods, hot topics in cancer research, gene sequencing, legal issues, and national healthcare concerns.*

 * This internal series is open to Penn faculty and staff.

 To further the possibilities among researchers, the Basser Center has made available an inventory of cell lines, reagents, and data for use by Penn investigators.
 Materials and data can be requested using your Pennkey and password.